 For more information on programs contact Youth Services Coordinator Caitlin Anderson: firstname.lastname@example.org, 604 815 3004.

 Child Development: Our child development services continue to source more online resources and activities, and will be keeping our www.seatoskykids.ca website updated and fun for you!
 If you have concerns about your child’s development and want to connect with any of our professionals contact email@example.com for more information.

 Healthy Pregnancy Outreach Program (HPOP): We are now hosting HPOP in the Park sessions for this summer on Mondays and Wednesdays.
 These group sessions follow physical distancing guidelines, as well as, offering a free lunch and a weekly guest speaker.
 Registration is mandatory to control the number of people at the gathering.
 Please email firstname.lastname@example.org to subscribe to the weekly emails and receive the link to register for a drop-in session in the park.

-IDP Playgroup: The Infant Development Program (IDP) is meeting in Squamish on Fridays from 10 to 11:30am.
+IDP Playgroup: The Infant Development Program (IDP) is meeting in Squamish at Brennan Park on Fridays from 10 to 11:30am.
 Registration is required.
 Please contact Annie McDonald, email@example.com or Laurie Low, firstname.lastname@example.org to inquire or if you have any questions regarding infant development.
-IDP is also running a group at the Spring Creek building on Mondays from 10 to 11:30pm, and in Pemberton at Pioneer Park on Thursdays from 10 to 11:30am.
+IDP is also running a group in Whistler at Bayly Park on Mondays from 10 to 11:30pm, and in Pemberton at Pioneer Park on Thursdays from 10 to 11:30am.
 Contact email@example.com for more details.

 Sexual Abuse Intervention Program (SAIP): Our SAIP counsellors continue to support children and youth through video chats, phone calls and emails providing counselling services.
 To make an appointment with a counsellor in Squamish, Pemberton or Whistler, call 604 567 9089.